 Market order refers to the order in which buying or selling of the financial instruments will be executed on the market price prevailing at that point of time, whereas, Limit order refers to that kind of an order that purchases or sells the security at the mentioned price or more better.

-- A market order is an order to buy or sell a stock at the best available price and is normally executed on an immediate basis.
+A market order is an order to buy or sell a stock at the best available price and is normally executed on an immediate basis.

 A limit order, on the other hand, will allow setting the price at which one wants to buy or sell the stock.
 However, unlike market orders, the trade will only get executed when the price breaches the level that has been specified.

-Limit Order Example
+#1 – Limit Order

 The below example of limit order can be used for easier understanding: